miqbaltariq/SECP1513202420251/06/adlynnatasya/readme.md

 • ASSIGNMENT 1 - POSTER ON INDUSTRY TALK (CLARITY TECHWORKS)

 The Clarity Techworks employee's talk was a very eye-opening experience that helps me to gain knowledge on the IT industry.
 Each speakers explain their job scopes, skills needed and also give their advices.
 I also learned when the speakers encourage us to focus more on soft skills and communication as it is important for effective teamwork and navigate challenges.
 Creating poster as a team was a great experience because we share our ideas and creativity.

+• ASSIGNMENT 2 - INDUSTRIAL VISIT TO UTMDIGITAL
+I got to observed the work environment and I learned more about the facilities provided.
+I also got advices from the UTM staff to capture new trends, things and technologies because technologies is too fast.
+The visit inspired me to explore more opportunities in this exiting field.
+Activities provide practical exposure to real-world applications of Technology Information System.
+Creating videos helps me to develop technical skills such as video editing.

+• ASSIGNMENT 3 - ACADEMIC WRITING

+ASSIGNMENT 4 - POSTER ON CODE ROUTE WORKSHOP
+The Code Routes Workshop is about navigating careers in Computer Science.
+The speaker explains about career, soft skills, future trends.
+It helps me to understand the landscape of Computer Science, it's also about solving problem creatively and staying flexible.
+For this last poster, our group already familiar with the process of designing, which resulting a stronger outcome.

+• DESIGN THINKING - SAFE LINK CHECKER